 *Also note that you can help this project get funded quicker by clicking that you want to donate 0% to DonorsChoose instead of 15%.
 (Part of the full donation amount already goes to DonorsChoose, so there is no need for 15% of your $$ to go to them specifically!)
 Just hit the ‘edit’ button next to where it says “Includes optional 15% donation to support DonorsChoose.”

 Have a great summer.
 We look forward to getting off to a smooth start in September!

 Stacy began teaching in 2002 in New York City.
 She grew up in South Carolina with parents of Brooklyn pedigree.
 When she graduated from the University of South Carolina, she moved to NYC.
 After a year of working in the fashion industry (in publicity, not fashion) she went and received her Masters at Teachers College, Columbia University.
 She student taught at PS 321 and taught at PS 94 in Sunset Park.
 She has been at PS 261 since 2007.

-Lindsay joined the wonderful PS 261 community in 2016.
+Lindsey loves being a part of the wonderful PS 261 community.
 She received her Master’s in Childhood Education from Hunter College, and previously taught at PS 139 in Brooklyn.
 Lindsey is also a theater educator and directs for Piper Theatre Productions’ summer youth workshops.
 Prior to teaching, she worked as a writer and editor.
 As a teacher, Lindsey is passionate about helping children expand their critical thinking skills and explore issues of equity and social action.
-She lives in Brooklyn with her husband, twin daughters, and two lazy tabby cats.
+She lives in Brooklyn with her husband, twin daughters, and two lazy tabby cats. [email protected]